 15. The DUMBO Hosts One of The Most Popular Instagram Spots In NYC

 Likely THE most popular Instagram spot in NYC right now is this little cobblestone street in the DUMBO neighborhood of Brooklyn. (btw DUMBO stands for “Down Under Manhattan Bridge Overpass”).

-This street perfectly centers the Manhattan Bridge for a photo that can’t be passed up!
+This street perfectly centers the Manhattan Bridge for an NYC photography opportunity that can’t be passed up!

 This specific location is on Washington street, but beware!
 It’s a functioning street, and New Yorkers can be impatient.

 If you are visiting here, make sure to watch for cars, snap a pic, and get out of the way of traffic!